ragavvenkatesan/yann/docs/source/yann/utils/graph.rst

 nodes (max limited) will be added to this graph and can be seen at `net.graph.nodes()`.
 Its attributes will be layer prorperties such as `type`, `output_shape` and so on.

-:mod:'yann.utils.graph` has some ports that uses this networkx graph.
+:mod:`yann.utils.graph` has some ports that uses this networkx graph.

 This includes: